sapereau83/mehdi-farsi/README.md

 I'm Mehdi, the creator and solo maintainer of [RubyCademy](https://rubycademy.com), a platform to help you learn and improve your Ruby and Rails skills.

-I believe that learning should be for everyone, which is why I share free content on social media, even though RubyCademy itself is a paid platform.
+I believe that learning should be accessible to everyone, which is why I share free content on social media, even though RubyCademy is a paid platform.

 #### My mission

 - 💪 I am working on making learning Ruby fun and effective for developers at all levels.
 - ⭐ I have been coding in Ruby since 2012 and sharing knowledge since 2016.
-Still learning new things every day.
+I am still learning new things every day.
 - ✌️ Join us, and let’s keep improving our skills together!

 #### Where can you find me?